 Who is your papa?
-The Hawaiian inspired bowl is your new pap from Poke Papa, a brand new poke place in the Chinatown neighborhood of Washington D.C.
-It’s a simple 3 steps to build your own bowl with protein, toppings, and sauces.
-We couldn’t decide so we went for both Ahi Tuna and Spicy Tuna.
-We were really big fans of the spicy tuna because it had this nice heat to it and the flavor made it quite memorable.
+The Hawaiian-inspired bowl is your new pap from Poke Papa, a brand new poke place in the Chinatown neighborhood of Washington, D.C.
+It’s three simple steps to building your bowl with protein, toppings, and sauces.
+We couldn’t decide, so we went for Ahi Tuna and Spicy Tuna.
+We were huge fans of the spicy tuna because it had this excellent heat, and the flavor made it memorable.
 We chose most items from the topping menu, including seaweed salad, cucumber, edamame, and pickled ginger.
 We also chose sriracha aioli for that little spice we enjoy.
-At the actual location, the ordering is slightly different, but it’s still building your own bowl with even more toppings, sauces, and proteins.
+The ordering is slightly different at the actual location, but it’s still building your bowl with even more toppings, sauces, and proteins.
 The Poke Papa people were so excited to be at EmporiYUM and have us try their nom noms.
 Such joy alone gets them high marks from us.

 Doffle (Donut + Waffle) @ BToo (5 NOMs)

-It’s the creation of an evil scientist: a tasty combination of donut and waffle together to bring us the Doffle from BToo, one of our favorite Belgian restaurants in D.C.
-We are very familiar with this restaurant and dish, but we can’t pass up having it again at EmporiYUM.
-It has everything you love all in one bite, including the softness of a donut and the texture of a waffle all with glaze and sprinkles on top.
-That’s one way to make a waffle even better: fry it, glaze it and FEED IT TO ME!
-Even if you missed this event, the Doffle is available at BToo restaurants.
+It’s the creation of an evil scientist: a tasty combination of donuts and waffles to bring us the Doffle from BToo, one of our favorite Belgian restaurants in D.C.
+We are very familiar with this restaurant and dish.
+Still, we can’t pass up having it again at EmporiYUM.
+It has everything you love all in one bite, including the softness of a donut and the texture of a waffle, all with glaze and sprinkles on top.
+That’s one way to make a waffle even better: fry, glaze, and FEED IT TO ME!
+The Doffle is available at BToo restaurants even if you missed this event.

 Veggie Okonomiyaki @ Uzu (5 NOMs)

-Get ready for a taste bud blowing dish in the Veggie Okonomiyaki, a savory pancake from Uzu which is located in Union Market, D.C.
-This dish literally means “how you like” in Japanese and it is prepared to your liking.
+Prepare for a taste bud-blowing dish in the Veggie Okonomiyaki, a savory pancake from Uzu, located in Union Market, D.C.
+This dish means “how you like” in Japanese and is prepared to your liking.
 At Uzu, they are bringing Japanese comfort food with a twist.
-It may not look like it, but there are a lot of ingredients in there with cabbage, Bella mushrooms, eggs, tempura crisps, and scallions.
-It’s all topped with Japanese BBQ sauce, a Japanese brand Kewpie mayonnaise, bonito flakes (dried, fermented, and smoked tuna), aonori (seaweed) and shichimi togarashi (red chili powder).
-With the first bite, we discovered an amazing brand new world.
-It’s so soft and flavourful, that every bite brings joy to your taste buds.
-While soft, it’s a pretty heavy dish that will definitely fill you up.
-We were getting full, but couldn’t stop and finished the whole thing.
-No regrets when food is that good.
+It may not look like it, but there are many ingredients, including cabbage, Bella mushrooms, eggs, tempura crisps, and scallions.
+It’s all topped with Japanese BBQ sauce, a Japanese brand of Kewpie mayonnaise, bonito flakes (dried, fermented, and smoked tuna), aonori (seaweed), and shichimi togarashi (red chili powder).
+With the first bite, we discovered a fantastic brand-new world.
+It’s so soft and flavourful that every bite brings joy to your taste buds.
+While soft, it’s a heavy dish that will fill you up.
+We were getting full but couldn’t stop and finished the whole thing.
+No regrets when the food is that good.
 This was one of the most memorable dishes we had during the EmporiYUM.

 Cotton Candy & Smores Milkshake @ Fluffness (5 NOMs)

 It’s sugar overload with the Cotton Candy S’mores Milkshake from Fluffness, a company specializing in cotton candy but making something much more at EmporiYUM.
-While their main product is cotton candy in a jar or at the event, they serve up some amazing milkshakes.
+While their main product is cotton candy in a jar or at an event, they serve fantastic milkshakes.
 After all, ice cream and cotton candy aren’t enough, so let’s top it off with S’Mores!
 OMG, that was one of the most amazing milkshakes we’ve tried.
-Definitely worth all the calories, but we try not to think about it.
-Sadly, you can only find this amazing creation from Fluffness at events, though they sell cotton candy online in a jar or tub.
+Worth all the calories, but we try not to think about it.
+Sadly, you can only find this unique creation from Fluffness at events, though they sell cotton candy online in a jar or tub.
 Who doesn’t want a tub of cotton candy at home?!

 Beef Jerky @ Ayoba Yo (4 NOMs)

-We were very excited to try some authentic South African Beef Jerky from Ayoba Yo.
-The founder of this company wanted to have a beef jerky homeland after moving to the U.S. so he decided to create it himself.
-This beef jerky is their dried, which according to their representative, is a healthier way to make the jerky.
-We definitely enjoyed trying the various flavors and look forward to having more.
+We were excited to try some authentic South African Beef Jerky from Ayoba Yo.
+The founder of this company wanted to have a beef jerky homeland after moving to the U.S., so he decided to create it himself.
+This beef jerky is dried, which according to their representative, is a healthier way to make the jerky.
+We enjoyed trying the various flavors and look forward to having more.

 Spam & Chicken Teriyaki Sushi Burronts @ Filling Good (4 NOMs)

 Onigirazu is in the house and going for the two most popular orders, a Spam and a Chicken Teriyaki Sushi Burrito from Filling Good, a place that makes you feel good with nomnom food.
 These two little burritos sure pack a flavor punch.
 These were another tasty little nomnom we enjoyed at EmporiYUM 2017.
-They might be small, but they are very enjoyable and shareable.
-Instead of going with one big burrito, we tried half of each of the two most popular flavors.
-Our favorite was the Chicken Teriyaki, as it had a very nice soft texture and greater flavor combination.
+They might be small, but they are delightful and shareable.
+Instead of going with one big burrito, we tried half of the two most popular flavors.
+Our favorite was the Chicken Teriyaki, which had a very soft texture and more excellent flavor combination.
 It went especially great with the spicy sauce.
-Currently, you can find these burritos at Civic Plaza’s Farmers Market in Washington D.C.
+These burritos are found at Civic Plaza’s Farmers Market in Washington, D.C.

 Adult Ice Cream Scoops @ Tipsy Scoops (5 NOMs)

-Not very often do you need an ID for ice cream, but that’s what happens when you eat liquor-infused ice cream from New York City’s Tipsy Scoops, an ice cream just for grown-ups.
-We tried the Dark Chocolate Whiskey Salted Caramel, Cake Batter Vodka Martini and Raspberry Limoncello Sorbet.
+Not very often do you need an ID for ice cream, but that’s what happens when you eat liquor-infused ice cream from New York City’s Tipsy Scoops, just for grown-ups.
+We tried the Dark Chocolate Whiskey Salted Caramel, Cake Batter Vodka Martini, and Raspberry Limoncello Sorbet.
 OMG, being an adult has never been this good.
-All were great and tasted like a nice refreshing mixed drink but with more sugary goodness in there.
-We are big fans of the sugar so bring it on!
-Each ice cream had a nice liquor hint, it wasn’t too much and you are not likely to get drunk off it.
-We are a bit sad that this is an NYC-based ice cream shop, but they do deliver their goodies.
+All were great and tasted like a nice refreshing mixed drink with more sugary goodness.
+We are big fans of sugar, so bring it on!
+Each ice cream had a nice liquor hint, it wasn’t too much, and you are not likely to get drunk off it.
+We are sad that this is an NYC-based ice cream shop, but they deliver their goodies.
 Maybe someday they will open a location in D.C.
 We’ll cross our fingers.

 Devile’s Backbone and Bacon Sausage @ Milton’s Local (3 NOMs)

-Get some sausages in your mouth, because we double sausaged ourselves with an order of Devil’s Backbone and Bacon Sausage steam bun sandwiches from Milton’s Local, an all-natural meat provider in the Washington D.C area.
+Get some sausages in your mouth because we double sausage ourselves with an order of Devil’s Backbone and Bacon Sausage steam bun sandwiches from Milton’s Local, an all-natural meat provider in the Washington D.C. area.
 This place focuses on creating sustainable agriculture with family farmers in the area.
-It’s always great to meet people with a passion for the environment and food.
-Being gay foodies, we are big fans of the sausages and enjoy them all the time ;).
-You can’t have sausages and not expect some dirty comments from us.
+It’s always great to meet people passionate about the environment and food.
+Being gay foodies, we are big fans of sausages and enjoy them all the time ;).
+You can’t have links and not expect some dirty comments from us.
 We are a fan of these sausages -they had a nice flavor and texture.
 They did get a bit lost in all the toppings, but they were still enjoyable.
-This is a showcase dish so, in the end, you should be buying sausages.
-If you are into environmentally friendly and family-owned businesses, make sure to check them out in your area.
+This is a showcase dish, so, in the end, you should be buying sausages.
+If you are into environmentally friendly and family-owned businesses, check them out in your area.

 Drinks @ Buffalo Bergen

-We ended our Emporiyum adventure with some drinks from Buffalo Bergen, which is located in Union Market as one of the few full restaurants there.
+We ended our Emporiyum adventure with some drinks from Buffalo Bergen in Union Market, one of the few full restaurants there.
 Who doesn’t like a few drinks, shots, and more S’Mores made right in front of them?

 1309 5th St NE Washington, District of Columbia 20002